Building time-surfaces by exploiting the complex volatility of an ECRAM memristor: Introduction

 \section{Introduction}

-The last decade brought considerable progress in AI, allowed by the advent of GPUs and similar hardware.
+\IEEEPARstart{T}{he} last decade has brought considerable progress in AI, mainly owing to the advent of Graphics Processing Units (GPUs) and other hardware accelerators.
 However, this progress has not been matched from the perspective of emulating general intelligence and cognition.
-Ideas such as deep multilayer learning has helped solve a certain class of very well defined problems, but require high energy and large amounts of labeled data \cite{Pierson2017}.
-In addition, important functionalities, such as continuous always-on learning with a reasonable power budget, are still out of reach.
-This limits on-board ''intelligence'' and reduces autonomy drastically.
+Ideas such as deep multilayer learning and backpropagation have helped solve a particular class of well-defined problems but require high energy and vast amounts of labeled data \cite{Pierson2017,datascaling_chinchilla}.
+These requirements drastically limit on-board ''intelligence'' and reduce autonomy.
+Thus, essential functionalities such as continuous always-on learning with a reasonable power budget are still out of reach.

 Neuromorphic engineering holds the promise of mitigating these restrictions \cite{schuman2017survey,lichtsteiner2006128}.
 Recently, this field has reached a level of maturity that allows it to impact several other domains where autonomy and low power on-the-edge computation are crucial.
-Event cameras are among the most visible development of neuromorphic engineering \cite{6887319, SDVS}.
-These sensors are revolutionizing perception, especially for scenarios involving highly unpredictable dynamic environments \cite{9129849}.
-Although they are perfect candidates to solve a variety of dynamic robotics perception tasks, their use is currently slowed down by the absence of an electronic brain-inspired processor, able to process their output in general computational scenarios.

-Currently available neuromorphic processors are still in their infancy.
-They are built on the concept of replicating biological neurons into silicon \cite{7409623, Ning2015, 6809149, 8259423}.
-For number of reasons, their use cases have been limited to specific narrow scenarios.
-The most obvious reason is that although we know much about the brain, we are still missing a complete theory explaining how biological brains operate.
-Another reason is that silicon and biological brains are implemented on different physical substrates, with different capabilities and constraints.

-The very original definition of neuromorphic computing can be summarized as developing analog computing hardware organized similarly to the brain and that is able to learn.
-Today, three decades after that initial movement, it appears legitimate to wonder how closely should neuromorphic computing hardware be targeted to emulate brain functionalities?
-And more importantly, how much of the biological properties should we aim to replicate in silicon?
-The baseline of abstraction being the relation between current back-propagation based artificial neural networks and biological learning.
-It seems essential that the scale of success of this endeavour relies on the ability to achieve extreme energy efficiency while allowing novel cognitive processes able to compete and outperform against brute-force conventional GPU back-propagation based AI.

-We argue in this paper that the solution should not rely on a systematic mimicking of brain features, the reason being that millions of years of evolution constrained by the biological brain biomaterials ''susbtrate'' is the reason of the current architecture of brains.
+One core principle is to remove the separation of memory and computation, typical of Von Neumann architectures, by taking inspiration from neurons and synapses and more closely integrating computation and memory.